pranavchavda/diu/content/hotels/Hotel Samrat/pricing (copy).md

 background = "white"

-title = "Exclusive Xmas-NY Pricing" subtitle= "Cheapest on the Internet"
+title = "Exclusive Xmas-NY Pricing" subtitle= "Cheapest on the Internet; call 9869779922 to book"
 #title_align = "left" # Default is center, can be left, right or center

 [header]